 - Leave No Trace Website

 What tips do you have for following Leave No Trace principles and minimizing your impact on your van life travels?
 What challenges have you experienced?
-Share your questions, tips, and experiences down in the comments, and make sure to sign up for course updates here.
+Share your questions, tips, and experiences down in the comments.